-localStorage, Cookies, Fetch, AbortController, IndexedDB
+localStorage, Cookies, Fetch, AbortController

 localStorage, sessionStorage

-• Also unlike cookies, the server can’t manipulate storage objects via HTTP headers.
-Everything’s done in JavaScript.
+- The server can't manipulate storage objects via HTTP headers.
+Everything's done in JavaScript.

 Both storage objects provide the same methods and properties: